QUESTIONS YOU MAY HAVE ABOUT THE ORPHAN PROJECT

 Why education?
 Education is the key to a better life.
 Education is the key to the developent of families and to society at large.
 Education for an orphan opens a door to hope and happiness for their entire life!

 How do we select the orphans?
 We select the orphans after reviewing the applications.
 In Tanzania, an orphan is defined as one or both parents being deceased.
 We will try to match your request for a girl or a boy.
 Write this on the sponsorship form.

 When do you receive the name of your orphan?
 In January, you will receive your orphan’s name.
 The academic school year runs from January through November.
 In March, you will receive a photo and a letter from your student.
 Letters from your orphan will be in English.

 What about the project’s financial credibility?
 Correspondence with each school’s headmaster or headmistress is throughout the year.
 Linda and Tom Gapp traveled to Tanzania in February 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015 and 2016.
-During their time in Tanzania, they visit all seven secondary schools and meet the orphans.
+During their time in Tanzania, they visit five secondary schools and meet the orphans.
 The scholarship money is wired by the Nebraska Synod to the ELCT Northern Diocese.

 How much overhead costs are involved with the project?
 Child sponsorship programs are expensive to administer and often have 20% overhead.
 The Tanzania Orphan Scholarship Project has volunteers who give their time so that we have no overhead for this project.

 Can I support an orphan during their entire high school years?
 Yes, it is our hope that you will support an orphan during their entire high school years.
 Many sponsors have traveled with us in February to meet their sponsored student.

 I cannot afford the $450 at one time?
 You can pay in two installments, January and June.